 "This work is more than keeping the finished works of Shakespeare alive.
 Even more important than that is the need to keep the mental processes and outlook he started well and truly alive, for all time.
 And even more importantly, understand just what we can learn from 'alternativeShakespeare'."

 Interest is welcomed from organisations and individuals who share similar views with regard to the legacy of Shakespeare, and who want to help extend the work he was able to do.
 We have identified three areas where potential partners might contribute:

 a) Universities and other educational organisations - to undertake independent research into alternativeShakespeare

-b) Theatre companies - to contribute to our research work and also perform the plays coming out of our work to make them more well-known
+b) Theatre companies - to contribute to our research work and also perform the plays coming out of our work

 "We believe our approach of staying faithful to the original works by putting them into very different settings results in a startling rejuvenation of the text, giving them a whole new life and meaning; reaction from audience members and press give evidence to this."

 Shakespeare was a genius, fact; and as such people who love and admire his work generally show him an awful lot respect.
 Sometimes so much respect that they, wrongly in our opinion, believe it's sacrilege to 'mess' about with the his work.

 Our viewpoint is rather different.
 Time, the great healer, is also the great destroyer; it gets to us all, including even Shakespeare.

 Our belief is that over the hundreds of years that have passed, and the many hundreds of years yet to happen, the works themselves are in danger of becoming fossilized.
 And that would be a dreadful tragedy in itself, and would be doing his work, and people throughout time, a great disservice.